graphbookai/graphbook/docs/concepts.rst

 The logic behind the workers is detailed in the following steps (1-6):

 #.
-    A BatchStep prepares the item's parameter inputs and its belonging Note ID and Step ID.
-The IDs are Python's unique identifiers for each object taken with ``id()``.
+    A BatchStep prepares the item's parameter inputs.
-    We supply the workers with this information, so that when they are done processing the item, they can be matched later with the correct Note and Step.
     The actual function, implemented by the BatchStep, is stored inside of a shared dictionary that the workers can access later.
 #.
     A BatchStep enqueues the item in one of the load and dump queues, so that the workers can access them.
+The item is stored in its respective queue based on the ``id()`` of the BatchStep.
 #.
     The workers will then dequeue the work from their work queues and execute the corresponding BatchStep's function (``load_fn()`` and ``dump_fn()``) on the item if the BatchStep still exists, but before they do that, they need to check the size of the result queue.
     If the result queue is full, the worker will block until space is available.
+The workers will rotate between queues in a round-robin fashion.
 #.
-    After the worker has finished processing the item, it will enqueue the result in the result queue.
-The workers cannot deliver the results directly to the consumer queues because they are provisioned dynamically by the main process since the graph can have different nodes in between different executions.
+    After the worker has finished processing the item, it will enqueue the result in its respective result queue.
-#.
-    The main process will then dequeue the results from the result queues and deliver them to the correct corresponding consumer queues as long as the sum of the sizes of all consumer queues is less than a certain limit and if the consumer node still exists.
 #.
     The consumer nodes will then dequeue the results from their consumer queues and process them in their correct lifecycle method.
     Completed load items will be delivered to ``on_item_batch(results: List[any], items: List[any], notes: List[Note])`` where results, items, and notes are in order; i.e. ``results[i]`` corresponds to input ``items[i]`` and belonging to note ``notes[i]``.